jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

        });
 	```

-3. Before you preview your changes, you will need to update this code to use the tileset that is in *your* mapbox account.
-The steps to follow are below.
+3. Before you can preview your changes, you will need to update this code to use the tileset that is in *your* mapbox account.
+The steps to do this are detailed below.

 ----------
 #### VII.
 Connecting your tileset